 As the mixture is pumped below the surface, it spreads out to fill voids and raise the settled slabs back to a level position.

-This concrete leveling method is often confused with mudjacking, but they are distinct processes.
+This concrete leveling method is often confused with mudjacking, but they are actually distinct processes.

 Stone Slurry Grout Leveling Strengths

-The pumping compound used in stone slurry grout leveling is made with all-natural and environmentally friendly ingredients, ensuring a greener approach to concrete repair.
+The pumping compound used in stone slurry grout leveling is made with all-natural and environmentally friendly ingredients.

 Stone slurry grout leveling utilizes locally sourced limestone, supporting local industries and reducing transportation costs.